Frunza/setup-argocd-in-k8s-fully-automated/README.md

 sed -i "s/_GIT_PASSWORD_/${GIT_PASSWORD}/" ./resources/k8s/argo-values.yaml
 ```

-If we want to provide `Argo CD` access to the desired repositories via *ssh* we need to configure the `Argo CD` values from the `Terraform` cpnfiguration because the replacement handles extra characters better.
+If we want to provide `Argo CD` access to the desired repositories via *ssh* we need to configure the `Argo CD` values from the `Terraform` configuration because the replacement handles extra characters better.
 This could look like:
 ```sh
 variable "sshPrivateKeyFile" {
   description = "Path to the SSH private key file"